Phalanstere/VisualTimeline/README.md

 ```

-In order to incorporate your images into the project, copy all folders in the **images** folder and run the following command:
+In order to incorporate your images into the project, copy all your files in the **images** folder and run the following command:

 ```html
 node node_modules/cluster-painter/create_cluster.js